 You will get a django-admin command for creating new projects.
 Check the current installed verson:

 django-admin --version 2.2.5

 Step 3 – Create Django Application

 Django has been installed on your system.
 Now we will create a new Django application.
-The django-admin command provides you option to create a new Django application via command line.
+The django-admin command provides you the option to create a new Django application via the command line.
 First, navigate to the directory you need to create a new application.

 Then use the django-admin startproject command followed by the application name to create a new Django application on a Debian Linux.

 cd /var/www django-admin startproject django_app

 After that migrate the pending changes.

 Step 4 – Create Super Admin Account